Older People's Champions

 With a growing older population, it is vital that local decision-making in Scotland meets the needs of older people.

-Just as the Scottish Government has a dedicated Minister for Older People and Equalities, Councils should have a role focussing on older people.
+Just as the Scottish Government has a dedicated Minister for Older People, councils should have a role focusing on older people.

 What is an Older People’s Champion?